ChrisCummins/msc-thesis/docs/Log.md

 * Organise meeting with Michel.
 * Request external SSH access to cec.
 * Read up on Unimodular and Polyhedral transformation frameworks.

+## Wednesday 18th

+* Cell microprocessor:
+  * A multi-core microprocessor which combines a general purpose core with several coprocessing elements for vector processing and other purposes.
+  * Developed by Sony and used in the PS3.
+  * Has an explicitly managed memory hierarchy.
+  * Heterogeneous parallelism.

+Types of cache misses:
+* Compulsory misses: aka cold misses.
+Caused by the first reference to a location in memory that has not been requested before.
+Unaffected by cache size and associativity.
+Can be helped by prefetching and increasing the cache block sizes (essentially prefetching).
+* Capacity misses: Caused by the finite size of the cache, and regardless of associativity or block size.
+The miss rate can give an indication of temporal locality of a particular reference stream.
+* Conflict misses: Caused by a request for an entry that the cache has previously evicted.

+Auto-tuning stencil operations for GPGPUs:
+* What has been done:
+  * S. Kamil, C. Chan, L. Oliker, J. Shall, and S. Williams, “An auto-tuning framework for parallel multicore stencil computations,” Proc.
+2010 IEEE Int.
+Symp.
+Parallel Distrib.
+Process.
+IPDPS 2010, 2010.
+    * An auto-tuner which accepts as input a Fortran 95 stencil expression, and generates parallel implementations in Fortran, C, or CUDA.
+Targets memory bound stencil operations using 3 FDTD kernels, tested on 4 different architectures.
+    * Does not cover performance portability across different GPUs.
+    * The CUDA code generator only uses global memory (!).
+No exploitation of temporal locality.
+    * Their "strategy engines" do not perform a directed search.
+They just enumerate a subset of the optimisation space, compile and run each option *once*, and then report the lowest time.
+No statistical certainty, no directed search.
+  * L. Berkeley, K. Datta, M. Murphy, V. Volkov, S. Williams, and
+    J. Carter, “Stencil computation optimization and auto-tuning on state-of-the-art multicore architectures,” in Proceedings of the 2008 ACM/IEEE conference on Supercomputing, 2008, p.
+4.
+    * An application-specific auto-tuner for 3D stencil problems.
+    * Problems are decomposed into core blocks, sufficiently small to avoid last level cache capacity misses.
+These are then decomposed to thread blocks, designed to exploit common locality threads may have within a shared cache or loca lmemory.
+Thread blocks are then decomposed to register blocks, designed to take advantage of data level parallelism provided by available registers.
+Data allocation is optimised on NUMA systems.
+    * The performance evaluation considers speedups of various optimisations with and without consideration for host/device transfer overhead.

+The SkelCL Stencil Skeleton:
+* How it works: